viperleed/viperleed/doc/content/parameters/run.rst

 a previous run) will fail.

 Index 4 is a helper index for :ref:`domain calculations<domain_calculation>`,
-and should only be used together with the :ref:`DOMAIN<DOMAIN>`  parameter.
+and should only be used together with the :ref:`DOMAIN`  parameter.
 If index 4 is specified in RUN, the input files for the different domains will be checked for compatibility; if Tensor files exist for all domains and are compatible, the calculation will proceed straight to DeltaAmplitudes and Search.
 Otherwise, reference calculations will be run as needed for the domains.
-Note that you can also specify domains by the :ref:`DOMAIN<DOMAIN>` parameter and use RUN as normal, without setting it to 4.
+Note that you can also specify domains by the :ref:`DOMAIN` parameter and use RUN as normal, without setting it to 4.
 In that case, the program will try to execute the specified segments, and stop if that's not possible (e.g., if no reference calculation was specified, but the Tensors are missing or incompatible).